apmuthu/frontaccounting/README.md

 </ul>

-The official <a href="http://frontaccounting.hg.sourceforge.net/hgweb/frontaccounting/frontaccounting/">FrontAccounting Source Tree</a> uses Mercurial on SourceForge and was officially <a href="http://devel.frontaccounting.com/git/">mirrored on Git</a> from 2013-04-16 onwards.
+The official <a href="http://frontaccounting.hg.sourceforge.net/hgweb/frontaccounting/frontaccounting/">FrontAccounting Source Tree</a> uses Mercurial on SourceForge and has been officially <a href="http://devel.frontaccounting.com/git/">mirrored on Git</a> from 2013-04-16 onwards.

 Caveats:
 ========